-- d.
-Remaining undeveloped land within the Business Park are intended for high employment density land uses in the light industrial, knowledge based, high tech and rec-tech fields.
-Commercial activities are not supported in these areas. - e.
+- Remaining undeveloped land within the Business Park are intended for high employment density land uses in the light industrial, knowledge based, high tech and rec-tech fields, and craft beverage manufacturing.
+Purely cCommercial activities are not supported in these areas. - e.
 Amend the Zoning Bylaw to prohibit outdoor storage or production in the portion of the Business Park depicted in Figure 17-3.